 Let us talk about apps for a minute.
 An app (short for application) is a "computer program that is designed for a particular purpose."
 I am sure you know the term in the context of smartphones and tablets.
 But it is common in the context of desktop computers, smart TVs, wearables (smart watches), and other electronic devices, too.
-However, only apps for smartphones and tablets are relevant for this book.
+However, only apps for smartphones and tablets are relevant for this book iPhones and iPads run on iOS.
+Samsung, Huawei, and many other manufacturers use Google's OS called Android on their phones and tablets.
+A tiny number of devices operate on other systems like Windows Phone OS, Blackberry or Symbian.
+As these other systems make up less than 1% of all devices, we will ignore them for our research.
+All considerations in this book are about iOS and Android apps.